In our experience, the Black Label stereo originals with D4/D5 stampers are terrible sounding.

 Not the ones that should sound the best.
 The ones that actually do sound the best.

-If you’re an audiophile looking for top quality sound on vintage vinyl, we’d be happy to send you the Hot Stamper pressing guaranteed to beat anything and everything you’ve heard, especially if you have any pressing marketed as suitable for an audiophile.
+If you’re an audiophile looking for top quality sound on vintage vinyl, we’d be happy to send you the Hot Stamper pressing guaranteed to beat anything and everything you’ve heard, especially if you have any pressing marketed as more suitable for an audiophile.
 Those, with a few notable exceptions, are at best mediocre and oftentimes awful.